Set Up your NCI Account

 Operations involving model runs and data collections take place on the Gadi supercomputer.

-Linux, MacOS and Windows 10 (or later) operative systems already have a terminal with built-in SSH.
+LinuxMacOSWindows 10 (or later) operative system already has a terminal with built-in SSH.

 Alternatively, you can login through the ARE Gadi Terminal.